Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 Family Conflict and Divorce

 High levels of family conflict or divorce can lead to significant changes in family dynamics and parenting approaches.
 Research indicates that parental conflict, whether resolved or ongoing, affects the emotional stability of both parents and children (Amato, 2010).
 Divorce, while sometimes necessary, often leads to changes in living arrangements, economic status, and parenting time, all of which influence how family members interact and make decisions.
-Children in families with high conflict or divorce may experience emotional turmoil, academic challenges, and behavioral issues, especially if the conflict is prolonged or if they feel caught between parents.
+Children in families with high conflict or divorce may experience emotional turmoil and academic and behavioral needs, especially if the conflict is prolonged or if they feel caught between parents.
 However, children in divorced families can adapt well over time, particularly when parental conflict is minimized and a stable, nurturing environment is provided (Hetherington & Kelly, 2002).

 Cultural Expectations